Ant11234/BazhRepo/_posts/2024-2-28-JavaBasics_IPYNB_2_.md

     }
 }
 ```
 The code above was called constantly throughout our project.
 Whether that be trainlogic in the begging of the code to initialize and create the weights, or predictandsave that uses predictionlogic in order to return a prediction based on the data and save it to be sent to /predictions PredictionService needed to be a public class in order to work with the other files about the AI model in the backend.
 By having the class encapsilate all the objects and functions needed for predictions it makes it more intuitive and easier to experiment with, to improve and to make sure data are safe for each class.

 ### Summary

+Java is an Object-Oriented Programming Language that emphasizes the use of classes as blueprints for creating objects, embodying both data and behavior.
+Classes in Java are named with a capital letter, adhering to Camel Case for multi-word names, such as PredictionService.java.
+A class is typically public, allowing its methods and variables to be accessible from other parts of the program, and is defined with the syntax public class ClassName {}.
+This approach facilitates the modeling of real-world or conceptual objects, enabling developers to structure software in a more intuitive and manageable way.